deutschebank/fluxnova-docs-manual/content/user-guide/quarkus-integration/deployments.md

 ```

 However, a Quarkus application doesn't have to be limited to a single process engine deployment.
 You can observe for
-the `FlowaveEngineStartupEvent` in multiple methods, and perform multiple deployments with a finer-grained control
+the `FluxnovaEngineStartupEvent` in multiple methods, and perform multiple deployments with a finer-grained control
 over the deployed resources.

 ```java